christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch04_keys.md

 user (or a quorum of signers when multiple signatures are required).
 The upgrade, ((("segregated witness (segwit)", id="segwit-bech32")))called _segregated witness_ (or _segwit_ for short),  also
 provided additional capacity for transaction data in blocks and several other benefits.
-However, users wanting direct access to segwit's benefits had to accept payments to new output scripts.
+However, users wanting direct access to segwit’s benefits had to accept payments to new output scripts.

-As mentioned in <<p2sh>>, one of the advantages of the P2SH output type was that a spender (such as Alice) didn't need to know the details of the script the receiver (such as Bob) used.
+As mentioned in [p2sh](#p2sh), one of the advantages of the P2SH output type was that a spender (such as Alice) didn’t need to know the details of the script the receiver (such as Bob) used.
 The segwit upgrade was designed to use this mechanism, allowing users to immediately begin accessing many of the new benefits by using a P2SH address.
-But for Bob to gain access to all of the benefits, he would need Alice's wallet to pay him using a different type of script.
-That would require Alice's wallet to upgrade to support the new scripts.
+But for Bob to gain access to all of the benefits, he would need Alice’s wallet to pay him using a different type of script.
+That would require Alice’s wallet to upgrade to support the new scripts.

 At first, Bitcoin developers proposed BIP142, which would continue using base58check with a new version byte, similar to the P2SH upgrade.
 But